ExploreJavaNewfeatures/Explore_Java_9-11/src/Java13/NewFeatures.md

 mechanism, such that GC pause times never exceeded 10 ms. However, unlike other HotSpot VM GCs such as G1 and Shenandoah, it was not equipped to return unused heap memory to the operating system.
 Java 13 added this capability to the ZGC.

+## 3. Reimplement the legacy Socket API
+Java 13 replaced old Socket API to new version.
+Java 13 replaces the underlying implementation to align the API with the futuristic user-mode threads.
+Instead of PlainSocketImpl, the provider interface now points to NioSocketImpl.
+This newly coded implementation is based on the same internal infrastructure as java.nio.
+The user still can optional choose old implementation though.